mjordan/islandora_workbench/README.md

 ## Checking configuration and input data

+You should always check your configuration and input prior to creating, updating, or deleting content.
+You can do this by running Workbench with the `--check` option, e.g.:

+`./workbench --config config.yml --check`

-If you include the optional `--check` option, workbench will check the following:
+If you do this, Workbench will check the following and report any errors that require your attention before proceding:

 * Whether your configuration file contains all required values.
 * Whether the `host` you provided will accept the `username` and `password` you provided.
 * Whether your CSV file contains required columns headers.
 * Whether your CSV column headers correspond to existing Drupal field machine names.

-You should always check your configuration and input prior to creating, updating, or deleting content:

-`./workbench --config config.yml --check`
+* Whether the files named in the CSV file are present.

 ## Creating nodes from the sample data